Setting priorities to solve the global nutrition crisis

 Who is vulnerable to nutrition-related deaths?

 The vast majority (92%) of the 7.9 million diet-related deaths occur among adults aged over 50.
 In contrast, the majority (97%) of the 2.9 million child and malnutrition-related deaths occur among children under five.
-Deaths from nutritional deficiencies are more evenly spread across the life-cycle, with 39% occurring among children under five and 50% among adults over 50.
+Direct deaths from nutritional deficiencies are more evenly spread across the life-cycle, with 39% occurring among children under five and 50% among adults over 50.
+Males are more vulnerable to diet-related (57% of all deaths) and child malnutrition-related (55% of all deaths).
+Twice as many men as women die from causes related to diets high in red meat, processed meat, and sugar-sweetened beverages, and low in whole grains.
+More males than females also die from low birth weight, child stunting, low breastfeeding, zinc and vitamin A deficiencies.

 Where are the most nutrition-related deaths?